 Disability AccommodationsAccess to Jury Service is available to all individuals with a disability as required by the Americans with Disabilities Act.
 Persons needing a reasonable accommodation should contact the Court's Bailiffs at 928-679-7510.

 A juror who is summoned and who willfully and without reasonable excuse fails to appear for jury service may be found by the court to be in contempt and be subject to penalties provided by law.
 If you failed to appear on the dates summoned, call the Clerk of Superior Court Jury line at 928-679-7616.
+Though we may call to determine why you missed court, we will never call to ask for money or funds to avoid contempt.

 Failure to Appear